ayobi/KrakenAPITest/README.md

 	})();
     ```

-16. Run `docker run -it -p 9000:3001 -v $(pwd):/app MyKrakenAPI` to kick start the container
+16. Run `docker run -it -p 9000:3001 -v $(pwd):/app MyKrakenAPI` to kickstart the container, and you should see your desired results in the console. :+1:

 # Credit